History of Tokyo: Aum Shinrikyo

 On 20 March 1995, the doomsday cult Aum Shinrikyo coordinated a multiple-point terrorist attack in the Tokyo subway.
 Five members on five different lines heading towards Tsukiji Station dropped bags containing a large of amount of sarin, an "odourless, colourless and highly toxic nerve gas", in different subway cars.
 The fumes started sickening passengers, and were spread at each stop when passengers left different stations.
-The attacks killed 13 and injured 5,500.
+The attacks killed 14 people and injured 5,500.
 Police raided Aum Shinrikyo headquarters in Tokyo and its laboratory in Yamanashi, and seized the toxic chemicals used to create the sarin.
 Later that year, a dozen of the cult's highest figures were arrested in nationwide raids, including the leader Shoko Asahara.
 He and six other members were executed in 2018.